MarcPayz/SOAR-EDR-LAB/README.md

 By double-clicking into the User Prompt, Tines allows you to customize the prompt's appearance using elements on the left side.
 I kept it simple, and this is how the user prompt will appear to the user.
 <br><br>

-Ref 40: Preparing Slack/Email automated message:
+Ref 40: Preparing Slack/Email and User Prompt automated message:
 ![Num 54](https://github.com/user-attachments/assets/ca256c7b-7511-451f-9582-23103ea84ad5)
 I want the Slack and email messages to contain the title of the alert, time, computer name, source IP, username, file path, command line, sensor ID, and a detection link that the SOC analyst can click on to be directed straight to LimaCharlie to begin the investigation. <br>
 The red arrow indicates that I received all these parameters from the initial alert itself.
 I simply copied and pasted them into Notepad to implement them into Slack/Gmail later.